 Credit Union Pros

 Keeps members close

 Your members go where they’re comfortable.
-Sites that existed before the turn of the millenium fit the mark.
+Sites that existed before the turn of the millennium fit the mark.
 Today, these car buying resources are commercialized and linked to direct lenders, ie. not you.

 These online competitors, because that’s what they are, capture your members’ loans before you even know they’re in the market.
 Plus, you may be losing loans to local dealer “flipping”.

 Offering a car buying service can help address both of these leaks in your lending effort.
 A car buying site that fulfills members’ shopping needs encourages them to stick around.

 Plus, a “No Flipping” guarantee (which some car buying services offer) reduces the chance of lost loans.